Titling & Registering Out-of-State Vehicles with Title

-If you are mailing your Application for Title and Registration, you may want to keep the Notice of Transaction Submitted page and a copy of the Bill of Sale in the glove compartment of the vehicle until the registration card is received.
+Note: If you are mailing your Application for Title and Registration, you may want to keep the Notice of Transaction Submitted page and a copy of the Bill of Sale in the glove compartment of the vehicle until the registration card is received.
 Note: All DMV offices accept cash or checks and will be able to accept debit and credit cards for payment by the end of 2016.
 Certain DMV offices are already able to take debit and credit card payments.

 |How Long Will It Take?|

-If your paperwork is accurate and complete when received at DMV Headquarters in Salem, and your payment is correct, your plates are generally mailed within 5-10 business days.
+If your mailed application materials are accurate and complete when received by DMV, and your payment is correct, your plates are generally mailed within 5-10 business days.